-PM Modi hails Bangabandhu's leadership, Indian army's contribution in Bangladesh's independence war | Law-Order
+PM Modi hails Bangabandhu's leadership, Indian Army's contribution in Bangladesh's independence war | Law-Order

-Prime Minister Narendra Modi on Friday hailed Bangabandhu Sheikh Mujibur Rahman's leadership and contribution of the Indian army in Bangladesh's 1971 freedom war as he joined President Abdul Hamid and his counterpart Sheikh Hasina in celebrating the country's 50 years of independence here.
+Prime Minister Narendra Modi on Friday hailed 'Bangabandhu' Sheikh Mujibur Rahman's leadership and the contributions of the Indian Army in Bangladesh's 1971 Liberation War as he joined his counterpart Sheikh Hasina and President Abdul Hamid in celebrating the golden jubilee of the country's independence and the birth centenary of its founder.

 Addressing Bangladesh's 50th Independence anniversary at the National Parade Square, Modi recalled the role played by the Indian Army in the freedom war and said the blood of those who fought for their liberation and the blood of Indian soldiers are flowing together and this blood will form such a relationship that will not break down under any type of pressure.

 ''I salute the brave soldiers of the Indian Army who stood with the brothers and sisters of Bangladesh in Muktijuddo.
-Those who gave their blood in Muktijuddo, sacrificed themselves, and played a very big role in realising the dream of independent Bangladesh,'' said Modi.
+Those who gave their blood in Muktijuddo, sacrificed themselves, and played a very big role in realising the dream of independent Bangladesh,'' said Modi, who is visiting Bangladesh on his first trip to a foreign country since the outbreak of the coronavirus.

+Under Bangabandhu’s leadership, common people of Bangladesh across the social spectrum came together and became 'Muktibahini', Modi said, adding Bangladesh's Liberation War had support from all corners of India, from all parties, every section of the society.

 ''This is one of the most memorable days of my life.
 I am grateful that Bangladesh has included me in this event.
 I am grateful that Bangladesh has invited India to take part in this function.
-It is a matter of our pride that we got the opportunity to honour Sheikh Mujibur Rahman with Gandhi Peace Prize,'' said Modi.
+It is a matter of our pride that we got the opportunity to honour Sheikh Mujibur Rahman with Gandhi Peace Prize,'' he said.

 The Gandhi Peace Prize 2020 was conferred on Bangabandhu early this week.
 It was for the first time that the award was given away posthumously.